Wednesday, September 25, 2019|12:30PM-6:30PM

 During the Workshop

-4 x presentations from in-house counsel, law firms and legal sector service providers on challenges they are facing in their day to day work providing real-world context.
+3 x presentations from sector participants on challenges they are facing in their day to day work providing real-world context.
 The challenges will be related to the defined themes of the workshop.

 Facilitation.
 The facilitation partner – Keren Perla (Design Specialist) - for the workshop will outline and review the key tenets of design thinking.
 She define the challenges for each group to tackle during the collaboration exercise which will be supported from three other facilitators from the legal sector with design thinking experience.

 Collaboration Exercise.
 The attendees will be broken into working groups of 6-8 people.
 Each group will be a blend of practitioners from in-house, law firms and legal sector service providers at different points in their career.
 Each group will be assigned one of the 3 challenges and then will collaborate to apply the design thinking framework to them.
 Facilitators will circulate amongst the group to assist.
 Team leaders will be appointed for each group.